-It was important to set the scene that it’s both, desire and discovery, that is important in the first part of any sale.
+It was essential to set the scene that desire and discovery are crucial to the first part of any sale.

-We do that by talking about the desire, the result they want by buying that specific bike.
+We do that by talking about the desire and the result they want by buying that bike.

-It’s true that figuring out the feelings and desires of any product is hard.
+Figuring out the feelings and desires of any product is indeed challenging.